 Ad units: All ad type and text ad style settings are available for experiments.
-If there are multiple changes that you would like to try (e.g., change the text ad background color and increase the text font size), you may want to run two different experiments - first an experiment for the background color change and then an experiment for the font size change.Note that the following ad units are not eligible for use in experiments:
+If there are multiple changes that you would like to try (e.g., change the text ad border color and background color), you may want to run two different experiments - first an experiment for the border color change and then an experiment for the background color change.Note that the following ad units are not eligible for use in experiments:

 - Idle ad units